Net Effective Rent Calculator

 FAQ

-What is net effective rent?
+What is the difference between net effective rent and cash rent?

 References